 Unboxing the VWM510

-The VWM510 was well-packed.
+The VWM510 was well packed.
 The box warned me to use the foam filter for wet vacuuming and the cartridge filter for dry vacuuming.
-The dry-vac cartridge was already installed in the motor head.
 The motor had a nice, sturdy plastic handle that also bent down out of the way.
 Another label warned me not to use the flexible hose while wet vacuuming.